quicwg/datagram/draft-ietf-quic-datagram.md

 is integral to the application, the application protocol can fail the handshake if the max_datagram_frame_size transport parameter is not present.

+## Disabling Eliciting ACKs

+An endpoint can optionally send a separate QUIC Transport Parameter (name=max_datagram_no_ack, value=0x0021).
+This parameter is a zero-length value.
+When present, the parameter indicates to the receiver that DATAGRAM frames do not elicit an acknowledgement.

 # Datagram Frame Type

 DATAGRAM frames are used to transmit application data in an unreliable manner.